 *Optional Half Hour Q&A with Max Adams to Follow

 AFTER REGISTRATION —

-You will receive your Zoom dits in email the Friday prior to your zoom lab date.
-Please white list theafw.com email to make sure you receive your confirmation email and lab dits — and please register before the Friday prior to your lab.
-We do not want to be flinging email back and forth the day of the lab and will not be accepting new registrations in the hour immediately preceding the lab and mid-presentation.
+You will receive your Zoom dits in email the day prior to your zoom lab date.
+Please white list theafw.com email to make sure you receive your confirmation email and lab dits — and please try to register a day in advance.
+We do not want to be flinging email back and forth an hour before the lab starts and will not be accepting new registrations in the hour immediately preceding the lab and mid-presentation.

 IF YOU WOULD LIKE —

 Max to include your logline with logline examples we work with in the lab, please pre-submit your logline to email@example.com with the subject line “Lab Logline” — you must be registered with the lab to submit & we can’t include all submitted loglines but we will try.

 WE WILL BE COVERING: